unicorn-wg/ohttp-charter/README.md

 The OHTTP working group will include an applicability statement that documents the limitations of this design and any usage constraints that are necessary to ensure that the protocol is secure.
+The working group will consider the operational impact as part of the protocol design and document operational considerations.

 The working group will define a format for any encryption keys that are needed.
 The working group will not describe how encryption keys are obtained.
 The